What is a Legal Entity Identifier and why do companies need it?

 Canadian LEI monitors the validity dates of our client’s LEIs and will let you know when you need to renew your LEI.
 You can apply to renew your LEI via the application form on our website.
 More information about LEI renewal here.

 Companies apply for an LEI through a service provider, like Canadian LEI.
 They need to do this because companies can’t apply for or update details within the LEI database, which is managed by the Global Legal Entity Identifier Foundation – GLEIF.
-Instead, a service provider (LOU – Local Operating Unit) is assigned to each LEI code and has permission to make changes to data on behalf of the company.
+Instead, a service provider (LOU – Local Operating Unit) is assigned to each LEI code and has permission to initiate changes to data on behalf of the company.
 Read more about tansferring an LEI code to Canadian LEI.